FelixOnline/v2/content/articles/2016-3-4-imperials-connection-with-chinas-army-hackers.md

 Unit 61398 is a highly secretive division of the Chinese People’s Liberation Army.
 It is thought to be tasked with economic espionage against the United States, the UK, and according to the Mandiant report “any organisation where English is the primary language”.
 So it’s a step up from GCHQ recruiters at a careers fair.

-Also, in 2013, Chinese news agency Xinhua announced the arrest of the university’s then Vice\-President for “economic crimes” \(which is understood to be shorthand for corruption\).
-In March of the same year, Reuters reported a senior professor jailed for embezzling more than 10 million yuan \(£1.08 million\) of research contracts.
+Also, in 2013, Chinese news agency Xinhua announced the arrest of the university’s then Vice-President for “economic crimes” (which is understood to be shorthand for corruption).
+In March of the same year, Reuters reported a senior professor jailed for embezzling more than 10 million yuan (£1.08 million) of research contracts.

 The college is currently run by Party Chief Jin Deshui.
-Vice\-governor of Zhejiang Province from 2004\-2011, Mr. Deshui is known to be a personal associate of President Xi Jinping.
+Vice-governor of Zhejiang Province from 2004-2011, Mr. Deshui is known to be a personal associate of President Xi Jinping.
 A 2010 report by the _Zhejiang Daily_ claims that 15 people had died there due to police torture in that year alone.

 The new centre is expected to open some time next year.